brooklyncentral/riak-counters-example/README.md

 # What?

-This is basic node app talking to Riak and utilising it's CRDT counter datatype.
+This is basic node app talking to Riak and utilising the CRDT counter datatype.

 ## 1. Start the Riak and node app containers